Potatoo-oo/Potatoo_RISC/README.md

 ## TO DO LIST

-1) ADD R32M subset
+1) compare speed
-2) give matrices, compare speed
+2) FPGA Implementation - showing results (Phase 6)